 The sulfate perturbation yields a negative response in both temperature and precipitation, across all models.
-The HS for SO4x5 is similar to that for Sol+2%, and stronger than for the greenhouse gases.
-One model (HadGEM3-GA4) finds a markedly strong response to SO4x5 in both temperature and precipitation, but has a HS in line with the other models.
-This model version simulates a relatively high sulfate aerosol optical depth per unit mass, and has previously been shown to have a strong indirect aerosol effect relative to comparable models [Wilcox et al., 2015].
-NCAR CESM CAM4, which does not include any indirect aerosol effects on clouds, has a sulfate response and a HS that is well within the multi-model spread.
+The HS for SO4x5 is similar to that for Sol+2% and stronger than for the greenhouse gases.
+One model (HadGEM3-GA4) finds a markedly strong response to SO4x5 in both temperature and precipitation but has a HS in line with the other models.
+This model version simulates a relatively high sulfate aerosol optical depth per unit mass and has previously been shown to have a strong indirect aerosol effect relative to comparable models [Wilcox et al., 2015].
+NCAR CESM CAM4, which does not include any indirect aerosol effects on clouds, has a sulfate response and a HS that is well within the multimodel spread.

-Inspired by earlier single model studies [Timothy Andrews et al., 2010; Kvalevåg et al., 2013], we investigate correlations of precipitation changes with energetic quantities (Figure 2).
-The left panel shows the regressed change in net atmospheric absorption against the global mean fast precipitation response.
+Inspired by earlier single-model studies [Andrews et al., 2010; Kvalevåg et al., 2013], we investigate correlations of precipitation changes with energetic quantities (Figure 2).
+Figure 2 (left) shows the regressed change in net atmospheric absorption against the global mean fast precipitation response.
 RF values were calculated using the fSST method.
 Figure S1 shows the corresponding results when using 20 year Gregory regressions.
-As in the previous single model studies, we find a strong negative correlation.
-The main reason for this is that the greater change in absorption through the atmospheric column, the more convection is suppressed, leading to reduced precipitation and latent heating.
-All models show atmospheric absorption consistent with zero for SO4x5 (except one model, CAM5, which calculates 1 W m-2), and around 0.5 W m-2 for CH4x3 and Sol+2%.
-CO2x2 results in around 2 to 3 W m-2 of atmospheric absorption for all models, with a corresponding fast precipitation response of -20 to -40 mm/yr.
-BCx10 displays significant absorption in all models, but with a very large range, from 1 to more than 5 W m-2.
-The resulting fast precipitation response however largely follows the multi-model, multi-perturbation regression line.
-Deviations from this regression line can occur because the change in the atmospheric energy budget also depends on changes in surface sensible heat flux, as well as the radiative and latent-heat terms.
-See e.g. [Fläschner et al., 2016].

-The right panel of Figure 2 regresses the change in near-surface temperature ( $\Delta TS$ ) against the slow precipitation response.
-We find a strong positive correlation, again in line with previous single model studies.
-The results for a single driver show a spread in accordance with the climate sensitivities of the PDMIP model sample (generally the same versions as in CMIP5, see [Forster et al., 2013]).
-For BCx10 two models (CanESM2, HadGEM2) fall well outside the correlation line, however the temperature change due to the BC perturbation used here is also very low (<2K for all models).
-The HadGEM3-GA4 response to \$SO4x5\$ stands out as particularly strong, but still follows the general trend.
+As in the previous single-model studies, we find a strong negative correlation.
+The main reason for this is that the greater the change in absorption through the atmospheric column, the more convection is suppressed, leading to reduced precipitation and latent heating.
+All models show atmospheric absorption consistent with zero for SO4x5 (except one model, CAM5, which calculates $1 \text{ W m}^{-2}$ ) and around $0.5 \text{ W m}^{-2}$ for CH4x3 and Sol + 2%.
+CO2x2 results in around 2 to $3 \text{ W m}^{-2}$ of atmospheric absorption for all models, with a corresponding fast precipitation response of -20 to -40 mm/yr.
+BCx10 displays significant absorption in all models, but with a very large range, from 1 to more than $5 \text{ W m}^{-2}$ .
+The resulting fast precipitation response, however, largely follows the multimodel, multiperturbation regression line.
+Deviations from this regression line can occur because the change in the atmospheric energy budget also depends on changes in surface sensible heat flux, as well as the radiative and latent heat terms [see, e.g., Fläschner et al., 2016].
+Figure 2 (right) regresses the change in near-surface temperature ( $\Delta$ TS) against the slow precipitation response.
+We find a strong positive correlation, again in line with previous single-model studies.
+The results for a single driver show a spread in accordance with the climate sensitivities of the PDRMIP model sample (generally the same versions as in CMIP5 [see Forster et al., 2013]).
+For BCx10 two models (CanESM2 and HadGEM2) fall well outside the correlation line; however, the temperature change due to the BC perturbation used here is also very low (<2 K for all models).
+The HadGEM3-GA4 response to SO4x5 stands out as particularly strong but still follows the general trend.